gndelec/stream-case/README.md

 - Add 2 x M2.5 x 6mm screws through STREAM board, either side of the J21 connector.

-STEPS BELOW ARE OPTIONAL: depending on extra boards to be used.
-Photos show both boards connected for convenience of viewing but this setup has not been tested: it is expected either one or the other will be used.
+** Note: The following steps are optional and which you follow will depend on which RF module you are using.
+Later photos show both boards fitted, but this has not been tested, is not advised and no responsibility will be accepted for any damage caused by applying power with both the LMS7002EVB and Myriad-RF 1 module fitted! **

+### Use with LMS7002EVB (UNITE)

 ![washers](/images/12-m3washers.jpg)